 Bower Climbing Coalition.
 Our name means everything.
 This is its story:

 In 2015 we lost a beloved member of our climbing community, Andrew Bower, in a fall at Dishman Hills climbing area.
-He was there, intending to replace rusted anchor bolts with stainless steel hardware, but slipped on wet moss and mud and fell before he got his equipment out.
+He was there to replace rusted anchor bolts with stainless steel hardware, but slipped on wet moss and mud and fell before he got his equipment out.
 Hundreds of Spokane’s rock climbs are protected by badly corroded anchor bolts, many of them over 30 years old.
 Andrew recognized this danger and had singlehandedly replaced dozens in the months before his death.
-As a climbing community, it is time we carry on Andrew’s legacy and finish this project.
+Our mission was inspired by the desire to carry on Andrew’s legacy.

 Andrew’s life exemplified a passion for outdoor adventure and commitment to community service.
 In addition to working on an ambulance in Spokane as an Emergency Medical Technician, Andrew taught classes at Wild Walls climbing gym and guided disadvantaged youth on hundreds of wilderness adventures for Peak 7.
-He and his wife Emily could always be seen together at our local crags; both of them unfailingly cheerful and supportive of other climbers, no matter if you were a 5.13 crusher or a new climber struggling up a 5.9.
+He and his wife Emily could always be seen together at our local crags; both of them unfailingly cheerful and supportive of other climbers, no matter their skill level.

-Eastern Washington has had no group dedicated to replacing unsafe hardware and clean-up of its many climbing areas.
+Eastern Washington previously had no group dedicated to replacing unsafe hardware and cleaning up its many climbing areas.
 We are a non-profit organization dedicated to maintaining, expanding and preserving Inland Northwest climbing.
-We will celebrate the community and culture of climbing through local events and gatherings, and strive to bring climbers together of all ages and abilities.
-We seek to be inclusive of all voices in the climbing community… Sport Climbers, Boulderers, Trad Climbers, and Alpinists!
-We welcome your input as we proceed!
+We celebrate the community and culture of climbing through local events and gatherings, and strive to bring climbers of all ages and abilities together.
+We seek to be inclusive of all voices in the climbing community… We welcome your input as we proceed.

 BCC Standards Of Practice